MSU’s ombudsperson office first in nation to reach 50 years

 After MSU established the office, an entire generation of ombuds offices popped up around the country.
 The first ombudsperson at MSU, James Rust, acted as a mentor or adviser to any institution seeking help, informally leaving MSU’s footprint on the ombuds community.

-Caldwell and Shannon Lynn Burton, associate university ombudsperson, continue to receive similar inquiries that would come in to Rust and previous ombudspersons Carolyn Steiber, Joy Curtis and Stan Soffin.
+Caldwell and Shannon Lynn Burton, associate university ombudsperson, continue to receive similar inquiries that would come in to Rust and previous ombudspersons Carolyn Stieber, Joy Curtis and Stan Soffin.

 “We are still in touch with Dr. Curtis and Dr. Soffin,” said Burton.
 “So we have all of their ombuds knowledge to lean on as well.”